alex-laycalvert/yaam.nvim/README.md

-# todo.nvim
+# yaam.nvim

+yet another agenda manager

-A Neovim Lua plugin to keep track of due dates and other agenda items.
+A Neovim plugin written in Lua to help you manage you due dates and other TODO items.

 ## WORK IN PROGRESS